A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Component equations

 The most challenging aspect is the determination of the capacitance matrix, which can be obtained with conformal mapping techniques \cite{Besedin_2018, Simon} transforming the geometry into an equivalent parallel-plate capacitor configuration, from which the capacitances can be easily extracted.
 More details on this approach and its implementation in QuLTRA are given in Appendix \ref{conformal_mapping}.

-For both the $n=2$ and $n=3$ cases, being the central conductor, if present, grounded at both ends, the coupler is a 4-port device characterized by a $4\times4$ admittance matrix $\mathbf{Y}_\mathrm{cpl}(z)$.
+Being the central conductor, if present, grounded at both ends, the coupler is a 4-port device characterized by a $4\times4$ admittance matrix $\mathbf{Y}_\mathrm{cpl}(z)$ for both the $n=2$ and $n=3$ cases.
 The calculation of the $i$-th column of $\mathbf{Y}_\mathrm{cpl}$ for a coupler of length $\ell$ proceeds with setting the voltage of the $i$-th port (located either at $x=0$ or $x=\ell$) equal to 1 V with all other ports grounded, then calculating $\mathbf{V}^\pm$ from \eqref{unovect}, $\mathbf{I}^\pm$ from \eqref{vipm}, and finally the corrent profiles $\mathbf{I}(x)$ and hence the port currents from \eqref{duevect}.

 Similarly, the inductive energy $E_\mathrm{cpl}$ for mode $m$ is calculated as

 where the array of current profiles is computed with a procedure similar to the one outlined above, but starting from the port voltages equal to the node voltages for mode $m$, and the inductance matrix \( \mathbf{L} \) is derived from the capacitance matrix \( \mathbf{C} \) using \eqref{LC}.
 The integral can be evaluated analytically.